 Try to get your child to a doctor/Pediatrician soon as possible when an ear infection occurs.
 After your child's Pediatrician prescribes pain medication, administer the medication to your child as needed according to the instructions.
-And make sure your child gets rest, water, milk and 100% orange juice so the child gets well quicker.
+And make sure your child gets rest, water, low-fat milk and 100% orange juice so the child gets well quicker.

 Breastfed children have less ear infections than children that aren't breastfed.